matrix-org/matrix-spec-proposals/proposals/3904-room-version-10-as-a-default.md

-# MSCXXXX: Room version 10 as a default
+# MSC3904: Room version 10 as a default

 Enough time has passed to allow the public federation to upgrade their servers to support room version 10, though with some caveats (see "potential issues").
 This proposal aims to make v10 the